Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 In this manual process, the rolled woven cloth is unrolled and water is sprayed on it continuously to obtain the required moisture.
 Every roll is 95.976 meters.

 This process is similar to ironing.
-The wet fabric goes through heavy pairs of cylinders, flattening the threads of the fabric and improving the appearance.
+The wet fabric goes through heavy pairs of cylinders, flattening the threads of the fabric and improving its appearance.

 Cutting is the process by which the sacking cloth is cut to the length required to make bags of different sizes.